Solomon on Debt SolutionsDownload Study

 VIII.
 INCENTIVIZE GENEROSITY

 The following are passages that reveal God’s compassionate heart to meet the needs of the poor—and how He expects us to assist in that regard.
-Closely examine the context of the passages that follow; they are not speaking about the institution of government meeting the needs of the poor; that is not what Solomon is instructing Israel’s next leader to do.
+Closely examine what Solomon is instructing Israel’s next leader to do in the passages that follow; they are not speaking about the institution of government meeting the needs of the poor.
 Rather, these passages are addressing the generosity God demands of and from individuals— and as that relates to this week’s study, how such obedience leads to material blessing.
-It follows that when a nation is full of individuals, families, and churches who God is blessing, that the whole of the nation is blessed as well.
+It follows that when a nation is full of individuals, families, and churches whom God is blessing, the whole of the nation is blessed as well.

 In fact, nowhere in Scripture does God command that His institution of government meet the needs of the poor.
 Rather, He tasks individuals, families, and churches with that responsibility.

-Since getting out of debt requires consistent planning and execution over periods of time that are generally longer than election cycles, I think Solomon would say during his third cup of coffee that self-imposed laws that incentivize a balanced budget and the creation of policies—to the heightened degree of memorializing it with a constitutional amendment requiring a balanced budget—are good things.
+Since getting out of debt requires consistent planning and execution over periods of time that are generally longer than election cycles, I think Solomon would say during his third cup of coffee that self-imposed laws incentivizing a balanced budget and the creation of policies—to the heightened degree of memorializing it with a constitutional amendment requiring a balanced budget—are good actions.
 Such memorialization would transcend terms in office.
 Notice what he tells the future leader of Israel in Proverbs 21:5 in this regard:

 All eight of these Solomonic advisements are steeped and based in Scripture.
-When Solomon led Israel with this kind of wisdom, they were part of the reason Israel was in her glory days.
+When Solomon led Israel with this kind of wisdom, his advice was part of the reason Israel was in her glory days.

 Each of these eight biblically based principles, if enacted, will garner God’s blessing and help us to tame the beast we have created.
-May God give you the strength for the journey, the victory, and the personal and corporate blessing as a result.
+May God give you strength for the journey, victory, and personal and corporate blessing as a result.
 Amen!